mfey/units2/tutorial.md

     (class (celsius 16))

 Both units and amounts are first-class citizens of the language.
-You can check that units from the astro library are of type `units2.IFnUnit.IFnUnit`, which we'll discuss in more detail later.
+You can check that units from the standard library are of type `units2.IFnUnit.IFnUnit`, which we'll discuss in more detail later.
 For now, remember only that they are named as such since they implement `clojure.lang.IFn`.
 Therefore, to convert an amount to another unit, just `apply` that unit on the given amount:

     (fahrenheit (celsius 0))